AkiraXue/graphql/spec/Section 3 -- Type System.md

 ## Unions

 UnionTypeDefinition : Description? union Name Directives[Const]?
-MemberTypesDefinition?

-MemberTypesDefinition : = MemberTypes
+UnionMemberTypes?

-MemberTypes :
+UnionMemberTypes :
-  - `|`?
+  - = `|`?
 NamedType
   - MemberTypes | NamedType

 GraphQL Unions represent an object that could be one of a list of GraphQL